epfl-ada/ada-2023-project-fivefrenchspeakingpeoplenocap/docs/index.md

 We can claim that ROI is a more representative metric of the success as it is a relative measure of financial success or failure in terms of percentage of the original investment.
 Wouldn't it be nice to earn a lot of money despite being tight on cash and quadriple your initial investment?

 Let's take a look at the movies with higest ROI.
-Will they be the same movies as the ones with highest profit?
+Will they be the same movies as the ones with the highest profit?

 <table>
   <thead>